Donate Jefferson Math Project

 HISTORY OF JMAP

-The Jefferson Math Project had its genesis at Thomas Jefferson High School in the Brooklyn neighborhood of East New York in the fall semester, 2003.
-The creators of JMAP were first year math teachers when they saw their first Mathematics A Regents examination on January 26, 2004, and were quite surprised at the difference between their teaching practices and the State’s assessment practices.
+JMAP had its genesis at Thomas Jefferson High School in the Brooklyn neighborhood of East New York in the fall semester, 2003.
+The creators of JMAP were first year math teachers when they saw their first Mathematics A Regents examination on January 26, 2004, and were surprised at the difference between their teaching practices and the State’s assessment practices.
 A few days later, Steve Sibol, Editor and Publisher of JMAP, started the process of compiling and categorizing the Math A Regents examination questions.

 Steve Sibol's sorting of the Regents questions into various topics may differ from yours.
 Consider any differences as opportunities to consider how topics might be taught.
 Developing an awareness and understanding of how Regents questions can be solved in different ways is an interesting byproduct of analyzing the JMAP database.